bernout0/BookList/README.md

 ### Credentials

-For the admin account (For reporting, usermanagement)
+For the admin account (For reporting, usermanagement, Categories api and departments api)

 username: admin@localhost